 Again, not everyone needs to meet NIST compliance standards, but even if it’s not a necessity, it’s still a solid framework to build a safe and secure environment for your business.Let’s take a look at how one local government contractor was able to use Ntiva to not only achieve NIST compliance, but also put a plan in place for maintaining the high levels of security they required to remain compliant.

-Case Study: How This Government Contractor Tackled NIST Compliance with an MSP
+Case Study: How This Government Contractor Tackled NIST Compliance

 A growing government contractor in the Washington D.C. area had a small in-house IT team who provided excellent support to the staff.
 However, they were starting to be overwhelmed by day-to-day support requests as the business expanded, which meant other projects were slipping.

 This meant that strategic projects that were necessary to help the business compete were not getting done, including keeping up with the changing requirements for regulatory compliance.